MattArtzAnthro/Interview_Transcript_Semantic_Chunker/README.md

 If you use or adapt this project in your work, please cite:

-> Built with the Qualitative Codebook Builder (Matt Artz, 2025) — https://github.com/MattArtzAnthro/Qualitative_Codebook_Builder
+> Built with the Interview Transcript Semantic Chunker (Matt Artz, 2025) — https://github.com/MattArtzAnthro/Interview_Transcript_Semantic_Chunker

 ## Citation